segment-boneyard/analytics-wordpress/readme.txt

 Beyond that, we've completely refactored the plugin to use all of the appropriate WordPress APIs (Like the Settings API) and have added a easily extendable abstract class for eCommerce platforms.
 On top of all of that, all of our filters, classes, functions and methods are fully documented inline.

+Need to add custom settings?
+By hooking into our `segment_default_settings` and `segment_settings_core_validation` filters, you can quickly and easily add your own settings to the Segment plugin.

 == Screenshots ==
+s

 == Changelog ==